 You are recommended to bring the type of bicycle bag which has a hard shell, but soft sides, which can be fully collapsed.
 We have extremely limited space for the fully hard, briefcase-style bike boxes.
-These are extremely cumbersome.
 If you’re bringing one of these, please do contact us in advance.
-If you are bringing a hard-style bike box we may need to courier it to the end; an additional cost will apply.

 We strongly recommend against cycling with a backpack.
 The joy of cycling is feeling free and a backpack would only be annoying and uncomfortable.
 Don’t forget you will be doing serious exercise for many hours each day.
 If your bike has a rear rack, you could secure a small bag with a bungee or you could consider fitting a handlebar bag (we love the large Ortlieb or Altura bar bags – waterproof and with a map holder on the top) or a saddle bag to your bike to carry the small essentials for the day.

 There will be a particular restaurant of focus where our staff will go and most cyclists will want to come along too.
-It’s usually a cheap local place where we just split the bill, or if it’s somewhere where some dishes can be a little more expensive than others, such as in Japan, people will pay for what they consume.
+It’s usually a cheap local place where we just split the bill.
 Evening meals are not included in the price and there will be no compulsion to join.
 We want you to feel free and if you just want to eat quietly and have some “down time,” this is perfectly OK.
 There are usually massage or bath facilities nearby (if not in the hotel itself) which can be extremely pleasant after a hard, long day in the saddle.
-On the last evening, for those who want to, we will have a proper celebration!

 There are no major issues in crossing the border with the bicycle in terms of customs, however you will need to carry all your kit, including your bike which can be a little awkward.
 A rucksack makes this easy.

-As a rule of thumb we will be departing at first light each morning – the exact time will change depending on the location and time of year.
+As a rule of thumb we will be departing 30 minutes after first light each morning.
 The early start takes advantage of cooler mornings and ensures that there will be sufficient time at the end of the day for a little relaxation and perhaps a massage.

-After-dark cycling is not part of a Mad Dog Challenge.
+After-dark cycling is not part of Mad Dogs of Wild Cats.
 If you have not finished cycling by a specified “cut off” time each day (usually one hour before sunset), you are required to call the support team.
-Depending on the season, you usually have approx 11-12 hours each day to complete the cycling in daylight, which is more than enough!

 • 06.00 check out of hotel rooms